Missed out on Glastonbury tickets? Here are four ways you can still go for FREE

 Still want to buy a ticket?
 There's a resale next year

-Anyone who nabbed a ticket in Sunday's sale has until April 2019 to pay the full amount.
-Any tickets not paid for by the deadline are put up for resale (the exact date for the resale is TBC, but last year it was in April).
+Anyone who nabbed a ticket in the recent ticket sales will need to pay the full amount by 7 April 2020.
+Any tickets not paid for by the deadline are then put up for resale.

 Tickets, including coach travel, will go back on sale on 16 April, and general admission tickets (which don't include travel) will be resold on 19 April.

 IMPORTANT: You must register in advance.